Gaoyagi/Sudoku-Solver-App/README.md

 All the commits related to me designing the game portion aand the solving algorithm can be found at the following repo: https://github.com/Gaoyagi/Sudoku-Solver

+(as of right now only the python version works right now, go use the above repo link the access and test that)

 ### Author
 George Aoyagi